Eaziey/outbox-webhook-dispatcher/README.md

 }
 ```

 > If `secret` is omitted, one is auto-generated.
-Store it — you'll need it to verify incoming webhook signatures on the receiving end.
+Store it — you will need it to verify incoming webhook signatures on the receiving end.

 ### Step 2 — Enqueue a message
 ```http